turingschool-examples/frontend-mod-1-prework/day_1/questions.md

 ```

 1. What is concatenation?
 Use concatenation to log a sentence to the console using the variable `animal`.

-concatenation is the combination of variables, and their subsequent data types to form one.
+Concatenation is the combination of variables, and their subsequent data types to form one.
 Literally bringing things together.
 ```JavaScript
 console.log("Weirdly, the plains " + animal + " only has ~26 stripes per side, and the mountan " + animal +
 " has ~46 stripes per side.");